kurokida/jsQuestPlus/docs/index.md

 }
 ```

 This describes the Weibull function, which is also available in jsQuestPlus as `jsQuestPlus.weibull`.
-The function representing probabilities of correct responses (response = 1) in the task can be written as follows:
+The function representing probabilities of correct responses (response = 1) can be written as follows:

 ```javascript
 function func_resp1(stim, threshold, slope, guess, lapse) {